141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Also, since the decomposition of organic matter releases methane, reducing the amount of organic matter in a landfill minimizes the potential for methane production.

-And technology now makes it possible to capture the methane released to burn it for energy.
+And technology now makes it possible to capture the methane released, allowing it to be burned for energy.

 Again, we gain energy while protecting the environment.